 - 1. Unbundled Parking

 - 2. Parking Supply

 - 3. Car Share (Option B)

 - 4. Bicycle Parking (Option B)

 - 5. Bicycle Repair Station

 - 6. Onsite Affordable Housing (Option B)

-- L. Conversion of PDR.
+L. Conversion of PDR.
 Planning Code Section 202.8 requires that the conversion or removal of building space where the prior use in such space was a Production, Distribution, and Repair (PDR) use of at least 5,000 square feet, an Institutional Community use of at least 2,500 square feet, or an Arts Activities use, shall be replaced at a ratio of 0.75 square feet per square foot removed.

-The Project would remove 10,934 square feet of PDR use.
+The Project would demolish 10,934 square feet of PDR use and would replace it with 10,000 square feet of PDR use.
 However, the PDR replacement controls do not apply to this project, since the legislation exempts projects which would convert less than 15,000 square feet of PDR, Institutional, Community or Arts Activities use and for which an Environmental Evaluation Application on or before June 14, 2016.